marklogic/mlxprs/README.md

 - Christy Haragan's [marklogic-node-typescript-definitions](https://github.com/christyharagan/marklogic-node-typescript-definitions)
 made this project possible.
 - Paxton Hare's [marklogic-sublime](https://github.com/paxtonhare/MarkLogic-Sublime)
-`xquery-ml.tmLanguage` code is used for XQuery-ML syntax, and the MarkLogic Sublime project inspired this one.
+`xquery-ml.tmLanguage` code is used for XQuery-ML syntax and snippets, and the MarkLogic Sublime project inspired this one.